cookiecutter-openedx/cookiecutter-openedx-devops/doc/README.rst

 ==========================

 The cookiecutter provides nearly 150 configuration parameters, so there's a pretty good chance that you'll be able to generate a customized repo that exactly fits your needs.
-We've also invested copious amounts of time curating a set of sensible defaults for all of these options.
+We've also curated a set of sensible defaults for all of these options.
 If you're just getting started then you might want to consider initially running something similar to the following:

 .. code-block:: shell